vitesh-21/stock-management-system/README.md

 # Stock Management System
-A web-based inventory and revenue tracking system developed for school project submission.
+This is web-based inventory and revenue tracking system.

-## 📋 Project Overview
-The **Stock Management System** is designed to help small businesses track their inventory levels, manage staff logins, and monitor total revenue.
+The Stock Management System is designed to help small businesses track their inventory levels, manage staff logins, and monitor total revenue.
 It provides an easy-to-use interface for adding new stock items and viewing stock alerts.

-## ✨ Key Features
+## ✨ Key Features of the system
 * **User Authentication:** Secure login for admin and staff members.
 * **Inventory Tracking:** Add, edit, and delete stock items.
 * **Revenue Reports:** View total sales and revenue calculations.